tytydraco/yessleep/out/You_should_check_your_stories_and_ill_tell_you_why.md

 I have encountered it many times and I can tell you that I doubt whether this thing has a mind.

 This thing is a natural disaster.
-You can see it coming with technology, but you can't do anything to prevent it except fix the story.
+You can see it coming with technology, but you can't do anything to prevent it.

-If the story doesn't get fixed until the time comes to that reality...
+If the story is bad written...
 That's the end of it.

 Let me tell you my story.
 So maybe you can understand it better.